puffyCid/artemis-api/artemis-docs/docs/Contributing/api.md

 }
 ```

-4. Test you feature with your deno project
+4. Test you feature with your project
 5. If everything works, open a pull request!

 ## Testing Scripts on GitHub Actions